serenacao/re.ply-frontend/README.md

 A modern Vue.js frontend application built with Vue 3, TypeScript, and Vite.

+## User Journey

+A user wants to track a job that they recently applied for that is still pending (they are still in the process of interviewing).

+The user opens the application and logs in with their username and password.

+The user navigates to the job tracker, and inputs the job that they want to track.
+The user adds it to their list of jobs.

 ## Features

 - **Vue 3** - Latest version of Vue.js with Composition API